graphile/crystal/README.md

 customisability/extensibility.
-Use this if you have a PostgreSQL database and you want to use it as the "source of truth" for an auto-generated GraphQL API (which you can still make significant changes to). **NOTE**: thanks to [graphile-exporter][] you can also use this as a starting point for an API that you then manage yourself.
+Use this if you have a PostgreSQL database and you want to use it as the "source of truth" for an auto-generated GraphQL API (which you can still make significant changes to). **NOTE**: thanks to [graphile-export][] you can also use this as a starting point for an API that you then manage yourself.

 ## Project summaries